openedx/open-edx-proposals/oeps/architectural-decisions/oep-0041-arch-async-server-event-messaging.rst

 traffic might generate a burst of student analytics events.
 If this stream of events overwhelms your service's ability to consume them, the queue may start to back up with unread events.
-Yet this shouldn't cause your service to fail, since it still gets to control how quicky it consumes events off of that queue.
+Yet this shouldn't cause your service to fail, since it still gets to control how quickly it consumes events off of that queue.
 It has the freedom to either slowly catch up (if the burst was a momentary spike), or to scale up additional workers to handle the higher throughput.
 Your service's decision to scale up or down does not directly impact other services.